natenichols/constexpr-typeinfo-less/paper.md

 7. Revision 7
     - more wording fixes.
 8. Revision 8
-    - Wording fixes from Jeff Garland, Jens Maurer and Tim Song on the lwg mailing list.
+    - Wording fixes from Jeff Garland, Jens Maurer, Tomasz Kamiński and Tim Song on the lwg mailing list.

 # Motivation